Orckestra/orc-shared/docs/components.md

 ## Form

+- `formName`: An optional string identifying this form uniquely.
+Useful when using the same field data for multiple pages.
 - `getUpdater`: Should be a function that takes a field name as parameter, and returns a function that updates the named value with the new value given as its parameter.
 - `fields`: An array of field definition objects (see below).
 - `values`: A data object containing the values to be shown in the form, typically passed in from application state.